Esri/arcgis-runtime-samples-android/java/analyze-hotspots/README.md

 3. Use the `GeoprocessingTask` to create a `GeoprocessingJob` with the `GeoprocessingParameters` instance.
 4. Start the `GeoprocessingJob` and wait for it to complete and return a `GeoprocessingResult`.
 5. Get the resulting `ArcGISMapImageLayer` using `geoprocessingResult.getMapImageLayer()`.
+6. Add the layer to the map's operational layers.

 ## Relevant API